- Truckee, California

 Lack of affordable housing is more than a problem for local residents; it also stifles long-term economic growth by reducing the size of the permanent workforce.
 Towns like Truckee are trying new things to solve the problem, including changing zoning laws, subsidizing specific types of housing, and encouraging faster and more efficient modular construction.
 These are the three factors at play for Truckee’s latest affordable multifamily housing complex, Coburn Crossing.

 The project consists of five separate modular apartment buildings with 33 studios, 54 one-bedrooms, 42 two-bedrooms, and nine three-bedrooms, plus amenities like bocce and volleyball courts, barbecues, picnic areas, a playground, and rooftop decks.
-The complex will be deed-restricted for local ownership only and will rent at market rates.
+The complex is deed-restricted for local ownership only to provide attainable housing for the locals who are the backbone of this popular area.